 Information gain calculates the reduction in entropy from the transformation of a dataset.
 It can be used for feature selection by evaluating the Information gain of each variable in the context of the target variable.

-Correlation is a measure of the linear relationship of 2 or more variables.
+Correlation is a measure of the linear relationship between 2 or more variables.
 Through correlation, we can predict one variable from the other.
-The logic behind using correlation for feature selection is that the good variables are highly correlated with the target.
-Furthermore, variables should be correlated with the target but should be uncorrelated among themselves.
+The logic behind using correlation for feature selection is that good variables correlate highly with the target.
+Furthermore, variables should be correlated with the target but uncorrelated among themselves.

 If two variables are correlated, we can predict one from the other.
-Therefore, if two features are correlated, the model only really needs one of them, as the second one does not add additional information.
+Therefore, if two features are correlated, the model only needs one, as the second does not add additional information.
 We will use the Pearson Correlation here.

-We need to set an absolute value, say 0.5 as the threshold for selecting the variables.
-If we find that the predictor variables are correlated among themselves, we can drop the variable which has a lower correlation coefficient value with the target variable.
-We can also compute multiple correlation coefficients to check whether more than two variables are correlated to each other.
+We need to set an absolute value, say 0.5, as the threshold for selecting the variables.
+If we find that the predictor variables are correlated, we can drop the variable with a lower correlation coefficient value than the target variable.
+We can also compute multiple correlation coefficients to check whether more than two variables correlate.
 This phenomenon is known as multicollinearity.

 The variance threshold is a simple baseline approach to feature selection.
-It removes all features which variance doesn’t meet some threshold.
-By default, it removes all zero-variance features, i.e., features that have the same value in all samples.
+It removes all features whose variance doesn’t meet some threshold.
+By default, it removes all zero-variance features, i.e., features with the same value in all samples.
 We assume that features with a higher variance may contain more useful information, but note that we are not taking the relationship between feature variables or feature and target variables into account, which is one of the drawbacks of filter methods.

-The get_support returns a Boolean vector where True means that the variable does not have zero variance.
+The get_support returns a Boolean vector where True means the variable does not have zero variance.

 Mean Absolute Difference (MAD)

 ‘The mean absolute difference (MAD) computes the absolute difference from the mean value.
 The main difference between the variance and MAD measures is the absence of the square in the latter.
-The MAD, like the variance, is also a scale variant.’
-This means that higher the MAD, higher the discriminatory power.
+The MAD, like the variance, is also a scaled variant.’
+This means that the higher the MAD, the higher the discriminatory power.

 ‘Another measure of dispersion applies the arithmetic mean (AM) and the geometric mean (GM).
 For a given (positive) feature Xi on n patterns, the AM and GM are given by